-With the exception of materials fees, which are non-refundable after the start of class, all instructional and ground campus-related fees (such as insurance and facilities fees) are refundable during Week 1.
+With the exception of materials fees and student insurance, which are non-refundable after the start of class, all instructional and ground campus-related fees are refundable during Week 1.
 After Week 1, all fees are non-refundable.

 State Refund Policies